M1918 Browning automatic rifle: World War II

 Due to production demands, war priorities, subcontractor issues, and material shortages, demand for the M1918A2 frequently exceeded supply, and as late as 1945 some Army units were sent into combat still carrying older, unmodified M1918 weapons.

 After a period of service, ordnance personnel began to receive BARs with inoperable or malfunctioning recoil buffer mechanisms.
 This was eventually traced to the soldier's common practice of cleaning the BAR in a vertical position with the butt of the weapon on the ground, allowing cleaning fluid and burned powder to collect in the recoil buffer mechanism.
 Additionally, unlike the M1 rifle, the BAR's gas cylinder was never changed to stainless steel.
 Consequently, the gas cylinder frequently rusted solid from the use of corrosive-primered M2 service ammunition in a humid environment when not stripped and cleaned on a daily basis.
 While not without design flaws (a thin-diameter, fixed barrel that quickly overheated, limited magazine capacity, complex field-strip/cleaning procedure, unreliable recoil buffer mechanism, a gas cylinder assembly made of corrosion-prone metals, and many small internal parts), the BAR proved rugged and reliable enough when regularly field-stripped and cleaned.

 During World War II, the BAR saw extensive service, both official and unofficial, with many branches of service.
 One of the BAR's most unusual uses was as a defensive aircraft weapon.
 In 1944, Captain Wally A. Gayda, of the USAAF Air Transport Command, reportedly used a BAR to return fire against a Japanese Army Nakajima fighter that had attacked his C-46 cargo plane over the Hump in Burma.
-Gayda shoved the rifle out his forward cabin window, emptying the magazine and apparently killing the Japanese pilot.
+Gayda shoved the rifle out of his forward cabin window, emptying the magazine and apparently killing the Japanese pilot.